ammarnajjar/ngrx-graph/README.md

 ngrx-graph -a -d ./src --out ./out --dot --svg
 ```

--- Re-generate the JSON (use `--json` alone to stop after JSON):
+- Re-generate the JSON only (stop after JSON):

 ```bash
 ngrx-graph -d ./src --out ./out --json
 ```

-Reuse existing JSON instead of re-scanning:
+- Reuse existing JSON instead of re-scanning:

 ```bash
 ngrx-graph -d ./src --out ./out --cache
 ```

-Short flags: `-d/--dir`, `-o/--out (directory)`, `-a/--all`, `-s/--svg`, `-j/--json`, `-v/--verbose`, `-c/--concurrency`, `--cache`
+Common flags: `-d/--dir`, `-o/--out`, `-a/--all`, `-s/--svg`, `-j/--json`, `-v/--verbose`, `-c/--concurrency`, `--cache`

 ## Notes

 - The CLI always writes the JSON payload to the file specified by `--out` (default: `ngrx-graph.json`).
 - DOT and SVG files are written under the directory specified by `--dir`.
 - DOT files are generated only when `--dot` or `--svg` is passed.
 Use `--json` to re-generate the JSON first; combine with `--dot`/`--svg` to continue generating DOT/SVG.

-- Default concurrency: the CLI computes a sensible default of `max(1, CPU_COUNT - 2)` (i.e. number of CPUs minus two, with a minimum of 1).
-This keeps some CPU available for other tasks on the machine while still enabling parallel parsing.
-Override with `-c/--concurrency <n>` when you need more or less parallelism.
+- Default concurrency: the CLI computes a sensible default of `max(1, CPU_COUNT - 2)` (number of CPUs minus two, minimum 1).
+This keeps CPU available for other tasks while enabling parallel parsing.
+Override with `-c/--concurrency <n>`.
 - Prefer viz.js for SVG: pass `--viz` to prefer using viz.js (a WASM/JS renderer) for SVG generation.
-When provided the CLI will try viz.js first and fall back to Graphviz `dot` if viz.js fails.
-Without `--viz` the CLI will attempt the native `dot` executable first and use viz.js as a fallback.
+With `--viz` the CLI tries viz.js first and falls back to Graphviz `dot` if viz.js fails.
+Without `--viz` the CLI prefers the native `dot` executable and uses viz.js only as a fallback.

 <details>
   <summary>Graph Keys</summary>